cosmos72/schemesh/doc/bootstrap/bootstrap.md

 | `(==> a foo => b bar _ => c baz)` | `(c (b bar (a foo)) baz)`           |

-Keyword `?=>` adds short-circuit logic, i.e. if the function call at its left evaluates to `#f`, the chain immediately evaluates to `#f` without executing the remaining functions.
+Keyword `?=>` adds short-circuit logic, i.e. if the function call at its left evaluates to `#f`, the chain immediately evaluates to `#f` without calling the remaining functions.
 Examples:
 <table>
   <thead>
     <tr>